http://www.aaa.com:8080/web1

 DNS server for your network.
 In addition, on a UNIX system, add these

-file (if the setting for hosts
+domains to your /etc/hosts file (if the setting for hosts in your

-file includes files
+/etc/nsswitch.conf file includes files).

 By default, when GlassFish Server starts, the following HTTP listeners are started automatically:

-HTTP listeners associated with the virtual server named server
+HTTP listeners associated with the virtual server named server:

-does not have security enabled.
+The listener named http-listener-1 does not have security enabled.

-The listener named http-listener-2
+The listener named http-listener-2 has security enabled

-An HTTP listener named admin-listener
+An HTTP listener named admin-listener, associated with the virtual

-.
+server named __asadmin.
 For this listener, security is not enabled.

 The following table describes the GlassFish Server default ports for the listeners that use ports.